How to Get to the Shinjuku Expressway Bus Terminal

 Oct 23, 2018

 In 2016, the Shinjuku Expressway Bus Terminal (SEBT) opened.
 This terminal is colloquially known as Busta Shinjuku in Japanese, busta being an abbreviation of bus and taminaru, the Japanese spelling of terminal.
 The SEBT is located near the South Exit of Shinjuku Station and is a place to catch the train, expressway buses and taxis.
-There are a large number of passengers and routes connect Shinjuku to places all over Japan.
-The number of buses departing from this terminal is the highest in Japan.
+There are a large number of routes that connect Shinjuku to the rest of the country, with the number of buses departing from this terminal being the highest in Japan.
 The terminal is quite large, so in this article we would like to show you how to get there and give a simple explanation of the terminal's layout.

 How to Get to the SEBT